Liberty vs. UL Monroe NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Liberty has combined with its opponents to score more than 55.5 points just one time this year.
+- Liberty and its opponents have combined for 56.5 points or more just once this season.

-- UL Monroe's games have gone over 55.5 points in two opportunities this season.
+- UL Monroe and its opponents have combined to score more than 56.5 points in two games this season.

 Liberty Stats and Trends

-- Liberty has played six games, with four wins against the spread.

-- Liberty's games this year have gone over the total in one out of five opportunities (20%).
+- Liberty's games this year have gone over the point total one time in five opportunities (20%).

-- The Flames put up 35.3 points per game, comparable to the 36.4 per matchup the Warhawks give up.
+- The Flames rack up 35.3 points per game, comparable to the 36.4 per contest the Warhawks allow.

-- Liberty is 2-0 against the spread and 3-0 overall this season when the team records more than 36.4 points.
+- When Liberty scores more than 36.4 points, it is 2-0 against the spread and 3-0 overall.

-- In games that Liberty churns out more than 469.2 yards, the team is 1-0 against the spread and 2-0 overall.
+- When Liberty picks up more than 469.2 yards, the team is 1-0 against the spread and 2-0 overall.

-- The Flames have turned the ball over six times this season, two fewer than the Warhawks have forced (8).
+- The Flames have six giveaways this season, while the Warhawks have eight takeaways .

 - Find the latest spread and moneyline odds for Liberty at SISportsbook.